zztkm/java-gradle-note/README.md

-# Toy shell in Java
+# jtsh

+Java Toy Shell.

+This is my first Java project.
+I'm sure there are many bad implementations, so I'd be happy to learn about them in PRs and issues...!

 Run app:
 ```shell